Differential/docs/GUIDEBOOK.md

 * What if this person went to work for our competition?
 * Does this person seem highly collaborative?
 * Is this person stronger than me?
+* Do I look forward to grabbing a beer with this person?

 When unchecked, people have a tendency to hire others who are lower-powered than themselves.
 We should hire people more capable than ourselves, not less.

 ## Work-life balance

 Chronically overworking indicates a fundamental failure in planning or communication.
 It makes you look bad.
 It’s a sign that something needs to be corrected.
 Don't look around and wonder why people aren’t in “crunch mode.”
 We work hard at hiring great people; we encourage healthy work-life balance.
+We believe that family is number 1, and should be incorporated into your work life, when possible.

 ## Workplace